AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 - There is some magic with implicit-parameter bindings, of form `let ?x = e in ...`, which in effect brings into scope a local instance declaration for `IP`.

 And that's really about it.
 The class `IP` is treated specially in a few other places in GHC.
-If you are interested, grep for the string "`isIP`\`.
+If you are interested, grep for the string "`isIP`".

 ### Implicit values